basecamp/kamal-proxy/README.md

     kamal-proxy deploy service1 --target web-1:3000 --host app1.example.com --tls

-## Building

-To build Kamal Proxy locally, if you have a working Go environment you can:

-    make

-Alternatively, build as a Docker container:

-    make docker

-## Trying it out

-See the [example](./example) folder for a Docker Compose setup that you can use to try out the proxy commands.

 ## Specifying `run` options with environment variables

 In some environments, like when running a Docker container, it can be convenient